-Cancer occurs when cells in the body begin changing and multiplying out of control.
-These cells can form lumps of tissue called tumors.
+Cancer is when cells in the body change and grow out of control.
+Cancer cells can form lumps of tissue called tumors.
 Cancer that starts in the prostate is called prostate cancer.
-Cancer can grow and spread beyond the prostate, threatening health and life.
+It can grow and spread beyond the prostate.
+Cancer that spreads is harder to treat.

-The prostate is a gland about the size and shape of a walnut.
-It surrounds the upper part of the urethra, the tube that carries urine from the bladder, in men.
-The prostate produces most of the semen in which sperm travel.
-During orgasm, semen exits the body through the urethra.
+The prostate is a gland in men about the size and shape of a walnut.
+It surrounds the upper part of the urethra.
+This is the tube that carries urine from the bladder.
+The prostate makes some of the fluid that’s part of semen.
+During orgasm, semen leaves the body through the urethra.

 As a man ages, the cells of his prostate may change to form tumors or other growths.
-Some growths may be benign (not cancerous), but might still cause problems.
-Other growths may be cancerous:
+The types of growths include:

 Noncancerous growths.
 As a man ages, the prostate may grow larger.
-This condition is called benign prostatic hyperplasia (BPH).
-With BPH, extra prostate tissue often squeezes the urethra, causing symptoms such as difficulty urinating.
-But BPH does NOT lead to cancer.
+This is called benign prostatic hyperplasia (BPH).
+With BPH, extra prostate tissue often squeezes the urethra, causing symptoms such as trouble urinating.
+But BPH is not cancer and does not lead to cancer.

-Atypical cells (prostatic intraepithelial neoplasia, or PIN).
-Some cells don’t appear as typical, normal prostate cells.
-Although they are not cancer cells, they may indicate that cancer is likely to form.
+Atypical cells.
+Sometimes prostate cells don’t look like normal (typical) prostate cells.
+One type of abnormal growth is called prostatic intraepithelial neoplasia or PIN.
+Although PIN cells are not cancer cells, they may be a sign that cancer is likely to form.

 Prostate cancer may not cause symptoms at first.
-Urinary problems often are not a sign of cancer, but of another condition.
-To find out if you have prostate cancer, your doctor must examine you and order tests.
-Tests help confirm a diagnosis of cancer.
+Urinary problems are often not a sign of cancer, but of another condition, such as BPH.
+To find out if you have prostate cancer, your healthcare provider must examine you and order tests.
+The tests help confirm a diagnosis of cancer.
 They also help give more information about a cancerous tumor.
-Tests include:
+Tests might include:

 Prostate specific antigen (PSA) testing.
 PSA is a chemical made by prostate tissue.
-The PSA level (amount of PSA in the blood) is tested to evaluate a man’s risk for prostate cancer.
+The amount of PSA in the blood (PSA level) is tested to check a man’s risk for prostate cancer.
 In general, a high or rising PSA level may mean an increased cancer risk.
-PSA testing is also used to evaluate the success of cancer treatments.
+A PSA test by itself cannot show if a man has prostate cancer.
+PSA testing is also used to check the success of cancer treatments.

 Core needle biopsy.
-This test involves taking tissue samples from the prostate to provide more information about the cells.
-During the test, as you lie on your side, a small probe is inserted into the rectum.
-The probe sends an image of your prostate to a video monitor.
-With this image as a guide, the doctor uses a thin needle to remove tiny tissue samples from the prostate.
-You are given medications so you don’t feel pain during the test.
+This test is done to determine if a man has prostate cancer.
+A hollow needle is used to take small pieces of tissue from the prostate.
+This helps give more information about the cells.
+Before the test, pain medicine may be given to prevent pain.
+During the test, a small probe is inserted into the rectum.
+The probe sends an image of the prostate to a video monitor.
+With this image as a guide, the healthcare provider uses a thin, hollow needle to remove tiny tissue samples from the prostate.
+These are sent to a lab where they are looked at for cancer cells.

 Online Medical Reviewer: